hai-vr/documentation/docs/changelogs/starmesh.md

 title: Starmesh
 ---

+## 1.2.1

+- Fix compilation errors happening in ChilloutVR projects.
+  - *VRChat users do not need to update from 1.2.0 to 1.2.1*.

 ## 1.2.0

 - Added buttons to create a temporary animation clip.
 This animation clip is not stored anywhere.